getporter/porter/docs/content/quickstart/parameters.md

 For improved security, and to limit exposure of sensitive values, it is recommended that you source sensitive parameter values from a secret store such as HashiCorp Vault or Azure Key Vault.
 See the list of available [plugins](/plugins/) for which secret providers are supported.

+By default, Porter stores all sensitive parameter value in a secret store instead of porter's database.
+Only during runtime, sensitive parameter value is retrieved from the configured secret store.

 ## Use the default parameter values

 Install the bundle without specifying any parameters so that you can see the default behavior of the bundle.